outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - error types

+              - lies

+                - self-promotion
+                  - criticizing without working to fix it or offering a solution so they can fix it
+                  - lying without work to earn
+                  - gravitating toward highly trusting nodes to avoid work

+                - mis-identification
+                  - identifying justifiable actions as unjustifiable, like saying that lying within potential range (say you have skill with intent/ability to acquire it) is the same as other lie types

             - error attributes (weird, obvious, presumptive, familiar, stupid, repetitive, redundant, trivial, irrelevant, self-promoting, confusing, pointless, useless)

             - error rules
               - dont fulfill error attribute without acknowledging it & ideally also fixing it at the same time or at least allocating time to form a plan or having a plan to fix it

           - communication